Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 10, more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-Week 10 of the NFL season continues on Sunday, and in the meantime there's college football on Friday and Saturday, alongside ongoing NBA, college basketball and NHL action, so there are plenty of upcoming opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
+The Week 10 NFL schedule continues on Sunday, and it begins at 9:30 a.m.
+ET with the first ever NFL game in Berlin, and concludes with Chargers vs. Steelers on 'Sunday Night Football' kicking at 8:20 p.m.
+ET.
+There's also NBA and NHL action unfolding, so there are plenty of opportunities to make prop picks at Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.